DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/ios/otel.md

 {{% /tab %}}
 {{< /tabs >}}

-4. Instrument your code with the OpenTelemetry API.
+4. Instrument your code with the OpenTelemetry API:

 {{< tabs >}}
 {{% tab "Swift" %}}